developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/guide/licensing/index.md

 * The same Activation ID (license key) can be used for EB 2.x or EB 3.x (For EB 3.0, a new `.apk` must be deployed).
 * Customers not under maintenance can purchase Zebra OneCare™ for their EB 2.x licenses and access EB 3.x software at no extra charge.
 * Customers purchasing a maintenance agreement for their perpetual EB 2.x license get access to the EB 3.x perpetual license through the Zebra Software Library portal.

+#### Common Criteria
+Some Zebra devices are compatible with Common Criteria for IT Security Evaluation, a standard for certifying the security of computing devices and systems.
+When in the so-called "CC state" of heightened security, such **Zebra mobile and touch computers are blocked from use of external storage** and other features.
+[Learn more](/cc).

 -----